This guide covers the Turmeric error handling story: Result, Option, panic,

 from stdlib/contract.tur, which call tur_panic on failure.

-In v1, contracts are always enabled (contract-enabled? returns true).
+By default contracts are enabled (contract-enabled? returns true).
+Pass

 assert! and assert-msg!Unconditional sanity check.
 Use anywhere you want to verify an intermediate condition holds: